Farar: Plot

-Amber, who wants escape from her city due to her unpleasant memories for which she requires a money, tries different businesses including carpet selling and real estate but gets deceive everytime.
+Amber, who wants escape from her city due to her unpleasant memories for which she requires money, tries different businesses including carpet selling and real estate but gets deceived every time.

 She along with Tania tries to explain Natasha that she is being used by Ali just for time pass but she doesn't care it due to fear of losing him.
 Ali too spends time with her and leads her on but didn't do any commitment about their relationship.
 Due to the pressure of her friends, Natasha one day questions him about her position in his life upon which he tries to satisfy her.
 She then realises herself after noticing him with his wife in a restaurant on the occasion of his marriage anniversary.

 Tania's parents want Asad to give up his passion of Kathak to marry their daughter but she denies him to do so because she wants him to continue his passion.

-Natasha decideds to go London to her family, and her friends go to drop her at airport where Tania syas her to comeback in Pakistan at her wedding and Amber tells them about her next plan of animal farming.
+Natasha decides to go London to her family, and her friends go to drop her at airport where Tania says her to comeback in Pakistan at her wedding and Amber tells them about her next plan of animal farming.